 Weets Hill is surprisingly impressive.
 Topped by a cairn, trig point and a well positioned bench the views across Barnoldswick (‘Barlick’ to its friends) are excellent.
 It is more of a local’s walk however and therefore quiet and those you meet knowledgeable.

-To the north and east lie the Yorkshire Dales and the west the flatter landscape drifts off towards Morecambe Bay.
-It is one of the great advantages of being isolated (at 1,302 feet Weets Hill is not small) but the views are made better by the paucity of other hills.
+On arrival at the summit of Weets Hill enjoy the views.
+To the north and east lie the Yorkshire Dales whilst to the west the flatter landscape drifts off towards Morecambe Bay.
+South is different again with the rlling moors of Bronte Country clearly in view.
+It is one of the great advantages of being isolated (at 1,302 feet Weets Hill is not small) with the views made more enjoyable by the paucity of other hills.

-I worked in nearby Earby for 10 years so had seen Weets Hill for years but never climbed it.
-The climb itself is good, following the Pendle Way and the descent over the Edge good fun.
-Picking your way between the local farms is often a trial but I did not find this the case.
-The coll under Weets Hill can be wet and after rains it is probably better to carry on to Weets Farm and join the Pennine Bridleway there.
+I worked in nearby Earby for ten years and had therefore looked at Weets Hill for years.
+However I had never climbed it.
+The climb itself is good, following the Pendle Way to the top.
+The initial descent over the Edge is also good fun.
+Picking your way between the local farms later in the walk is a bit of a trial but it is still worth exploring.
+The col under Weets Hill can be wet and after rains it is probably better to carry on to Weets Farm and join the Pennine Bridleway there.
 I did not and got wet feet.
 Many others had done the same as there is a good track cutting the corner!

 Near the start of the walk of ‘Barlick and Weets Hill’ on Folly Lane, just after the zig zag is a house called Standridge.
-At this point look carefully for a small stile on your right which is the Pendle Way and the only route to Weets Hill.
+At this point look carefully for a small stile on your right.
+This is the Pendle Way and the only direct route to Weets Hill.
 Easily missed.

-The paths on the return are a little confusing but keep heading east and you will end up using the convenient farm tracks.
+The paths on the return are a little confusing.
+However keep heading east and you will end up using the convenient farm tracks.

 Your email address will not be published.
 Required fields are marked *